fylgja/site/src/components/gradient.md

 - `bottom-right`
 - `bottom-left`

-_Top the the default value_
+_Top is the default value_

 ### Modifying the color

-Both gradients offer CSS variables and class variables for the gradient angle.
+Both gradients offer CSS variables and class variables for the color options.

 ```html
 <!-- Class variables -->